-- With these choices being well worn and beginner friendly, they often draw large crowds.
+- With these choices being well-worn and beginner friendly, they often draw large crowds.
 Peak Season is June through October.
 Get there early!

 - Altitude sickness is no joke.
 Know the symptoms.
-If you are not local and traveling from lower elevation give yourself ample time to acclimate before attempting any of these climbs or any strenuous activity.
+If you are not local and traveling from a lower elevation give yourself ample time to acclimate before attempting any of these climbs or any strenuous activity.
 Drink LOTS OF WATER and get plenty of rest.

 - Be prepared with all the essential snacks (yes, grab a Genesee bar, or two or three), WATER, gear, sunscreen, and as with pretty much any Colorado outdoor activity, best to dress in easy, lightweight layers.